PFC BoardBylaws of the Co-op

 4.7 REFERENDA Questions of policy or operations may be referred to a membership referendum by the Board of Directors, or by a petition signed by ten percent (10%) of the membership.
 The Board of Directors shall supervise such referenda and shall insure that questions are fairly presented, with adequate space given to opposing viewpoints.
 Referenda balloting must be carried on for at least twenty-one (21) days.
 A simple majority may be sufficient to decide questions presented in referenda, provided that at least ten percent (10%) of the members cast ballots.
 If the minimum number of votes is not obtained within three (3) weeks, the time for casting ballots will be extended by twenty-one (21) days.
 If the minimum number is not obtained after twenty-one (21) days, the Board of Directors shall have the power to decide the question presented in the referendum, and shall count the ballots and treat them as an advisory vote.

-5.1 SIZE AND ELIGIBILITY The Board of Directors shall consist of seven (7) members who shall be elected by the members, or appointed by the Board under Section 5.9 Any member may serve on the Board of Directors.
+5.1 SIZE AND ELIGIBILITY The Board of Directors shall consist of nine (9) members who shall be elected by the members, or appointed by the Board under Section 5.9 Any member may serve on the Board of Directors.

 5.2 TERMS Directors shall serve for three (3) years or until their successors are elected, whichever is longer.

-5.3 STAGGERED TERMS Three (3) Directors shall be elected in 1995 and in each third year following 1995; two (2) Directors shall be elected in other years.
+5.3 STAGGERED TERMS Three (3) Directors shall be elected each year.

 5.4 NOMINATIONS AND ELECTIONS The nominations process and annual elections will be supervised by a committee, or committees, appointed by the Board of Directors.
 Candidates may be nominated by committee or by a standard petition form available from the board to any member.
 The petition requires signatures of no more than one (1) percent of all members or one hundred (100) members (which ever number is larger) and is to be submitted prior to a deadline to be set by the Board of Directors.
 The Co-op shall invite members to run for the board by posting notices in the store(s) for at least twenty-one (21) days before the candidate deadline.

-5.5 VOTING FOR DIRECTORS Voting shall be by ballot delivered, along with submitted Statements of Candidacy, to all members no later than twenty-one (21) days before the Annual Meeting and returned by members before or at the Annual Meeting.
+5.5 VOTING FOR DIRECTORS Voting shall be by ballot delivered by any method approved by the Board of Directors, along with submitted Statements of Candidacy, to all members no later than twenty-one (21) days before the Annual Meeting and returned by members before the Annual Meeting.
 Election results shall be announced at the Annual Meeting.

 5.6 QUORUM No election of Directors shall be valid unless ten percent (10%) or more of the members return ballots.